We are a Non-Profit 501(c)3.

 Our Mission

-To inspire, educate and motivate people of all ages about our ancestors refecting on how we explore, discover and share findings about Native American peoples, cultures, and traditions.
+To inspire, educate and motivate people of all ages about our ancestors reflecting on how we explore, discover and share findings about Native American peoples, cultures, and traditions.

 Take nothing but photos, leave nothing but footprints.